python/mypy/README.md

 6. [DONE] Release a version of mypy that includes a compiled mypy.

 7a.
-More feature/compatability work.
-(100% compatability is distinctly
+More feature/compatibility work.
+(100% compatibility with Python is distinctly
     an anti-goal, but more than we have now is a good idea.)

 7b.
 Support compiling Black, which is a prominent tool that could benefit
     and has maintainer buy-in.
-    (Let us know if you maintain a another Python tool or library and are interested in working with us on this!)
+    (Let us know if you maintain another Python tool or library and are interested in working with us on this!)

 7c.
 More optimization!
 Code size reductions in particular are likely to